cosbey/linux-admin/Security/Linux OS Hardening - File Permissions/README.md

 `chmod u-rwx,g-rwx,o-rwx login_sessions.txt`

+### Octal notation
-2. The `chmod` command using octal notation also allows you to specify permissions.
+The `chmod` command using octal notation also allows you to specify permissions.
 Octal notation represents each permission as a three-digit number.

 The three digits in octal notation correspond to three sets of permissions: owner, group, and others.
 Each digit represents a combination of three binary bits, where 1 indicates the permission is granted and 0 indicates it is not granted.